Ashdof/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script, when executed adds execute permission to the owner of the file hello.

 7. 6-multiple_permissions Script
 This script adds execute permission for the owner and group onwer and read permission for others.

+8. 7-everybody Script
+This script adds execute permission to all users.